How Long Do You Have to Report a Car Accident in New York?

 It is not necessary to report every vehicle collision.
 However, when a crash involves personal injury or severe property damage, you must notify the state within 10 days.
 The failure to do so could cost you in a number of ways.

-After you’ve reported your accident to the authorities, you might benefit from discussing your options with a New York car accident attorney from Douglas & London.
+After you’ve reported your accident to the authorities, you might benefit from discussing your options with the New York City car accident lawyers of Douglas & London.
 We could help you seek compensation following an accident that was not your fault.

 Other regulations for reporting an accident

 When only property damage is involved, it is necessary to notify the authorities when the damage is more than $1,000.
 However, it can be difficult to estimate the cost of a vehicle repair, so it is typically better to be safe than sorry– notify the police after any crash short of a fender bender.

 The process of reporting an accident in New York

 - The first step in the reporting process is to notify local police.
 Typically, the nearest police station will handle that call.
 If the accident occurred on a public street or highway, the police would appear at the scene to make their report.
 This is not always the case if the accident occurs on private property, like a parking lot.
 In those instances, they may require you to file a report in person.